 Silverlight Tutorial Part 2: Using Layout Management

-<Download Code> Click here to download a completed version of this Digg client sample. </Download Code>
+<Download Code> Click here to download a completed version of the Digg client sample. </Download Code>

 Understanding Layout Management

-Silverlight and WPF support a flexible layout management system that enables developers and designers to easily coordinate how controls are positioned within a UI surface.
+XAML supports a flexible layout management system that enables developers and designers to easily coordinate how controls are positioned within a UI surface.
 This layout system supports both a fixed position model where controls are positioned using explicit coordinates, as well as a more dynamic position model where layout and controls can be automatically sized and flowed as the browser resizes.

 Developers using Silverlight and WPF use layout panels to coordinate the position and resizing of controls contained within them.
-The built-in layout panels in Silverlight Beta1 include three of the most commonly used ones in WPF:
+The built-in layout panels in Silverlight 2 include three of the most commonly used ones in WPF:

 • Canvas